pryzm-finance/pryzmjs/UPGRADE.md

     Bridge
     ```

-7. Then patch the following to the `src` directory.
+8. Then patch the following to the `src` directory.

     ```json
-    cp ./patch/wsclient.ts ./src/
     cat ./patch/index-patch.ts >> src/index.ts
     ```

-8. `prismjs/package.json` should be adapted to the generated `package.json` which is now under `prismjs/src/package.json`.
+9. `prismjs/package.json` should be adapted to the generated `package.json` which is now under `prismjs/src/package.json`.
 This operation should always be done manually.

    **Suggestion:**
    Move `prismjs/src/package.json` to `prismjs/package.json` and adapt the content to reflect the following: